-Because the nasal skin has a limited ability to contract, especially at the tip, and if the skin is thick, nasal reshaping and / or augmentation may be preferable from an aesthetic point of view.
+Because the nasal skin has a limited ability to contract, especially at the tip, and if the skin is thick, nasal reshaping and augmentation may be preferable from an aesthetic point of view.

-In fact, enhancing parts of the nose can make it feel smaller.
+Enhancing parts of the nose can make it feel smaller.

 Nasal remodeling can be accomplished with injectables such as calcium hydroxyapatite.

-The use of injectables is attractive because patients generally prefer minimally invasive non-surgical procedures over invasive surgical procedures.
+Injectables are attractive because patients generally prefer minimally invasive non-surgical procedures over invasive surgical procedures.

-In fact, non-surgical procedures accounted for 80% of all cosmetic procedures in the United States in 2013.
+Non-surgical procedures accounted for 80% of all cosmetic procedures in the United States in 2013.

-Hyaluronic acid injection is a valuable tool for minimally invasive nasal reshaping and has the advantage of being reversible with hyaluronidase.
+The hyaluronic acid injection is a valuable tool for minimally invasive nasal reshaping and has the advantage of being reversible with hyaluronidase.